NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/phenology_modeling_with_phenor.md

       out_dir = "."
       )

-    #> Downloading: bartlettir_DB_1000_3day.csv
+    ## Downloading: bartlettir_DB_1000_3day.csv

-    #> -- Flagging outliers!
+    ## -- Flagging outliers!

-    #> -- Smoothing time series!
+    ## -- Smoothing time series!

-    #> -- Estimating transition dates!
+    ## -- Estimating transition dates!

-Using the code (`out_dir = "."`) causes the downloaded data, both the 3-day time series and the transition dates, to be downloaded to your current working directory.
+Using the code (`out_dir = "."`) causes the downloaded data, both the 3-day time series and the calculated transition dates, to be stored in your current working directory.
 You can change that is you want to save it elsewhere.
+You will get feedback on the processing steps completed.

 We can now load this data; both the time series and the transition files.